renzopimentel/BaSP-A2022-Etapa-1/README.md

 ### Week 01

-Started with the creation of the READEME.md and index.html file.
+Started with the creation of the README.md and index.html file.
 I´ve separated between sections (sidebar, first section, history, about us, etc)

 ### Week 02

-In week 02, we are going to implement css in the page, in order to make it aestetically resemble to the Landing Page created in Figma.
+In week 02, we are going to implement css in the page, in order to make it aesthetically resemble to the Landing Page created in Figma.

+### Week 03

+This week we are implementing flexbox for the page layout, in order to make the landing page responsive for mobile, tablet and desktop.

 By _Renzo Pimentel_